Skip to content

 Click to order

 Work with your quality improvement staff or committee to establish a baseline assessment of the quality of care currently provided to survivors of IPV and HT.
 Identify appropriate tools to measure progress such as the following Quality Assessment/Quality Intervention (QA/QI) tool.
-Complete the tool at initial IPV and HT program implementation, at the 6 month mark, and again as needed to measure change, address barriers, and evaluate sustainability.
-The QA/QI tool can also help inform the development of your protocol.
+Complete the tool at initial IPV and HT program implementation, at the 6-month mark, and again as needed to measure change, address barriers, and evaluate sustainability.

 Enhance the clinic environment by displaying patient and provider tools